- Must visit

 Best time to book 35 days |

-Discover the best of New Haven — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect New Haven trip today.
+Discover the best of New Haven, CT — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect New Haven, CT trip today.

-A famous New Haven apizza topped with fresh clams, garlic, olive oil, oregano, and grated cheese.
-It is the city's most iconic specialty pie.
+White clam pizza tops apizza with fresh clams, garlic, olive oil, oregano, and grated cheese.
+It is a New Haven original made famous locally.

 Find answers to the most common questions about traveling from Meriden, CT to New Haven, CT by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at New Haven, CT, this guide helps you travel smarter and with confidence.